 ## W = 0.99806, p-value = 0.3073

-A low P-value for dataset x.uni means that it is unlikely to come from a Normal distribution, while a high P-value for x.norm does not indicate deviation from the Normal distribution.
+A low P-value for x.uni means that it is unlikely to come from a Normal distribution, while a high P-value for x.norm does not indicate any deviation from the Normal distribution.

-The quantitative tests (like Shapiro-Wilk above) may have little discriminatory power for small samples (that is, they do not detect deviation from Normality with statistical significance) and too much for large samples (that is, they detect tiny deviations with statistical significance).
-It is always good to also visually inspect Normality of data since that can inform what kind of deviations from Normality we may have and whether these deviations might be important in practice.
-QQ-plot is a tool for that.
+The quantitative tests (like Shapiro-Wilk above) typically have little discriminatory power for small samples, that is, they do not detect deviation from Normality with statistical significance even when there is suc deviation, and too much for large samples, that is, they detect tiny deviations with statistical significance.
+Therefore, it is always good to also visually inspect Normality of data since visual check that can inform what kind of deviations from Normality we may have and whether these deviations might be important in practice.
+QQ-plot is a tool for such a visual analysis.

 QQ-plot

-A visual checking for Normality of a data set is often done with a quantile-quantile plot (QQ-plot) using first qqnorm( ) and then qqline( ) to add a reference line to the plot, as below.
+A visual checking for Normality of a data set is often done with a quantile-quantile plot (QQ-plot) by first applying qqnorm( ) and then qqline( ) to add a reference line to the plot:

 par(pty = "s") #make plots exact squares